-The first author would like to thank our SAR imaging group and advisor Dr. Zhijun Qiao for insightful discussion during our seminar meetings.
-This work was partially supported by the U.S. Department of Education UTPA-MATH GAANN program (Grant Number P200A120256) and partially by the National Natural Science Foundation of China (Grant Numbers 61301187 and 61328103).
+The first author would like to thank our SAR imaging group and advisor Dr. Zhijun Qiao for insightful discussion during our seminar meetings, as well as thank Dr. Karen Yagdijan for useful discussion about analysis related to this problem.
+This work was partially supported by the U.S. Department of Education UTPA-MATH GAANN program (Grant Number P200A120256) and by the National Natural Science Foundation of China (Grant Numbers 61301187 and 61328103).